How To Find The Coefficient Of Friction

 • N is the normal force, which is the force pressing the two surfaces together, usually equal to the object's weight on a horizontal surface.

 Modern understanding of friction involves considering the asperities, or microscopic bumps and ridges, on surfaces.
 When two surfaces are brought into contact, these asperities touch, creating real areas of contact that are much smaller than the apparent area.
-The pressure at these contact points is extremely high, leading to localized deformation and adhesion.
+Practically speaking, the pressure at these contact points is extremely high, leading to localized deformation and adhesion.
 As one surface slides over the other, these adhesive bonds must be broken, and asperities must climb over each other, resulting in the frictional force.
 The type of materials also greatly impacts the coefficient of friction with some materials like Teflon having very low coefficients making them ideal for non-stick applications.

 Trends and Latest Developments